 This area is quite touristy, so we recommend avoiding all the “add-ons” to your ticket and stick to the basics of the cave tour and museum.
 Nearby, the Predjama Cave Castle is fun to visit, too.
 It is possible to add this to the ticket package right at Postojna, but it is a 15 minute drive from the caves to get there.
 Predjama castle is an impressive 13th century work of art and architecture nestled right into the side of a cliff and basically inside of cave!
 It is definitely worth the visit.

-We weren’t able to explore Skocjan caves because the minimum age for entry is 15 years old.
-But Skocjan, similar to Postojna, is a well-maintained cave system and is very popular for its unique paths along the cave entrance as well as the impressive variety of formations inside the cave.
-Due to its unique and exceptional contents, Skocjan caves have been entered as a UNESCO world heritage site.
-My understanding is that this is a less touristy area as well, so for families with older kids or adults only, this may be the preferred cave system.
+We weren’t able to explore Škocjan caves because at the time, the minimum age for entry was 15 years old.
+But Škocjan, similar to Postojna, is a well-maintained cave system and is very popular for its unique paths along the cave entrance as well as the impressive variety of formations inside the cave.
+Due to its unique and exceptional contents, Škocjan caves have been entered as a UNESCO world heritage site.
+My understanding is that this is a less touristy area as well, so for many this may be the preferred cave system.
 Now they allow children, but the more extensive walk through the system might be too long for small kids.
 We really loved our time in Postojna because of our kids’ ages at the time, but would love to return to Škocjan next time to see the deepest underwater canyon and Reka river running through it!

 Vintgar GORGE & RETURN HIKE (From Bled)